-Art on the Underground will present a major public commission by British artist Linder at Southwark station, launching on 8 November 2018, and on view until October 2019.
+Art on the Underground present a major public commission by British artist Linder at Southwark station, on view until May 2020.

 The work, the first large-scale public commission by Linder in London, consists of an 85 metre long street-level billboard at Southwark station and a cover commission for the 29th edition of the pocket Tube map.

 Linder has spent four months as artist-in-residence, carefully researching and mapping a vertical history of Southwark.
 The artist’s starting point begins in the belly of the architecture at Southwark station.
-Designed by Richard McCormack and opened in 1999, the station was inspired by the 18th Century notion of the English landscape garden.
-Incorporating the language of landscape design within the architecture of the station, Southwark sought to create a place of peace and tranquility, a refuge from urban life.
-Further research draws on local collections including Southwark Council’s Cuming Museum Collection, the London Transport Museum Collection, and Transport for London’s lost property offices as source material for an ambitious photomontage that will wrap the entire station façade at Southwark station.
+Designed by Richard McCormack and opened in 1999, the station was inspired in part by the 18th Century notion of the English landscape garden and sought to create a place of peace and tranquility, a refuge from urban life.
+Further research draws on local collections including Southwark Council’s Cuming Museum Collection, the London Transport Museum Collection, and Transport for London’s lost property office as source material for an ambitious photomontage that will wrap the entire station façade at Southwark station.

-The Bower of Bliss manifests at Southwark Station in the histories, myths and fables of the many women Linder has uncovered during her residency in Southwark.
-From Londinium sex workers in AD 43; to an 1815 illustration of the Night Queen from Mozart’s opera The Magic Flute inspiration for the station architects; to the women who run London Underground today, Linder’s photomontage will reclaim the representation of women from the male gaze to form a picture of empowerment for women everywhere.
+The Bower of Bliss manifests at Southwark station in the histories, myths and fables of the many women Linder has uncovered during her residency in Southwark.
+From Londinium sex workers in AD 43; to an 1815 illustration of the Night Queen from Mozart’s opera The Magic Flute inspiration for the station architects; to the women who run London Underground today, Linder’s photomontage reclaims the representation of women from the male gaze to form a picture of empowerment for women everywhere.

 Linder has been working with photomontage for the past three decades, created from images lifted from erotic, women’s fashion and domestic magazines.
 The photomontages manipulate and disrupt to challenge cultural expectations of women and in particular the female body as commodity.